Focus on your Rehabilitation

 No. When you attend your first Initial Consultation, the four-stage process outlined above will be put into full play.
 In the first session, you will receive manual treatment and be advised on the suitable exercises.

 How much does treatment cost for sports specific physiotherapy?

 Please enquire about cost and availability by clicking here.

 As you can imagine, this varies.
 With sports injuries, in particular, it all depends on what the injury is.
 An ACL tear rehab programme will take longer than a twinged neck.

-However, as a rule of thumb, we see our client's for between 4-6 sessions on average.
+However, as a rule of thumb, we see our client's for approximately 6 sessions on average.